 I’ve read numerous times that if your baby is exclusively breast-fed (EBF) that their poop is water soluble and can be put directly into your washer.
 I don’t know about you, but I still thought it would be better to get as much poop off as I could before going into the washer.
 So, when I decided to cloth diaper Sophia, I started researching diaper sprayers even though she was EBF in the beginning.

-There are lots of different diaper sprayers available, but they all have one thing in common… they are quite price-y!
-Honestly, they are worth every penny, but… if you are a DIY-er or have a DIY-er as a hubby (like I do!), you can tackle this simple project and be successful!
+There are lots of different diaper sprayers available online on places like Amazon, but they all have one thing in common… they are quite price-y!
+Honestly, they are worth every penny, so if you can afford to buy one, I totally would recommend that route, but… if you are a DIY-er or have a DIY-er as a hubby (like I do!), you can tackle this simple project in a few hours and be successful!

 It is SO easy to understand and I love the pictures of the parts you need to buy.
 I even printed them out and it made the shopping trip MUCH easier when we got to Lowe’s.
 I bought an over-the-door hook and hung the sprayer on it, to keep it out of the floor.
 In all, we spent $26 on our DIY sprayer!!!